-Eclipse Modeling Framework (EMF)
+The Eclipse Modeling Framework

 This tutorial will be all about the Eclipse Modeling Framework, one of the core technologies in the Eclipse universe.
 You will learn what metamodels are and how to create them, how to generate an editor for instances of your metamodels, and how to load and save such instances.
-The metamodel you will create will be one for models that specify Turing Machines.
+We will of course continue our example from the last tutorial: the metamodel you will create will be one for models that specify Turing Machines.
 To learn about using EMF models programmatically, you will also implement a head controller that executes a Turing Machine given to it in terms of a Turing Machine model.